jamesandariese/sasquatch/README.md

 Generates a random token which fills the space available in the RSA key.

+## TODO

+The hash still needs to be printed on both encrypt and decrypt.

 ## NAMING

 Sasquatch was an expansion on an abbreviation that made sense at one time.
 The exact origin of the name has been lost.